CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Beware of the sand bars on the northern side of the river channel.
 These extend from the bar all the way up to the bridge.

+## Raising and lowering sails

+Sails should not be raised until over the bar on the way out and before crossing on the way in unless you are confident of where the sandbar lies outside the marina entrance.

 ## Acheron Ledge

 Reef Point is located on the northern side of the bay just east of Maloneys Beach in Chain Bay.
 As the name suggests, a